 Google, which took center stage in the OpenPower effort four years ago and which spoke in the most detail about its Power platform experiences, did not come right out and say how many machines it had deployed and precisely what workloads they are running.
 But Mahony did provide some pretty strong hints about where Power systems will probably end up initially in the global Googleplex of datacenters – and why.

-The first workload where IBM has put Power chips through the paces – in this case with some researchers from Stanford University and Seoul National University – is, of course, the bread and butter search workload that got Google going two decades ago.
+The first workload where Google has put Power chips through the paces – in this case with some researchers from Stanford University and Seoul National University – is, of course, the bread and butter search workload that got Google going two decades ago.
 Earlier this year, Parthasarathy Ranganathan, who used to be chief technology officer at Hewlett Packard Enterprise and who is now a distinguished engineer at Google designing its next-generation systems, published a paper with the Stanford and Seoul researchers showing how search engine performance was affected by the architecture of the platforms.

 Specifically, the tests that they ran put Google’s actual search engine code on two-socket servers, one based on the “Haswell” Xeon E5 v3 processor from Intel and the other based on the Power8 processor from IBM, which are roughly of the same vintage.
 The interesting bit here is that Google has done tests that show that generic benchmark tests such as the SPEC integer and floating point suite and even open source search engines such as Solr or Elasticsearch are not good proxies for predicting the performance of the Google search engine in trolling through and indexing and characterizing web pages.
 This is a very complex paper, but this chart, part of which Mahony showed, illustrates some of the concepts: